Severe storms pummel South killing at least 2 in Florida - NewsBreak

 The fire, which was not contained, had expanded to about 250 acres (more than 100 hectares) as of Wednesday afternoon.
 One person was injured, and a plume of smoke rose above one community not far from where 2016 wildfires ravaged the tourism town of Gatlinburg, killing 14 people and damaging or destroying about 2,500 buildings.

-Wagster Pettus reported from Jackson, Mississippi, and Mattise from Nashville, Tennessee; many other Associated Press journalists contributed to this report.
+Wagster Pettus reported from Jackson, Miss., and Mattise from Nashville, Tennessee; many other Associated Press journalists contributed to this report.

 Comments / 0